 How to Apply

-- At StudentLoans.gov, the parent borrower will need to “Sign In” using their federal PIN. (same PIN that was used to sign the FAFSA.)
+- At StudentLoans.gov, the parent borrower will need to use their FSA ID and Password to log in.

 - Once signed in, you will want to “Request a PLUS Loan”.
 The loan type will be “Parent PLUS”.

 - To complete the application, you will need to provide:

 - Personal Information